-It is increasingly difficult for test field managers to meet the requirements of customers on a flexible and timely execution of tests and at the same time to achieve a high utilization of cost-intensive test resources.… More
+It is becoming more and more difficult for test field managers to meet the client’s requirements for flexible and punctual order processing and at the same time to achieve high utilization of cost-intensive test resources.… More

 A lot of test fields use Excel to plan, control and document test runs.
 The reason for this is obvious: creating an Excel application is often a quick and cost-effective way to manage test resources or schedule test activities.
 But with the increasing complexity of the test field, the historically grown applications inevitably reach their limits.